 It is essential to understand Aboriginal communities in your area and learn about their experiences.
 You may want to assess your community’s current interaction with Aboriginal communities and review the services that are provided.
 Many different organizations, Aboriginal and non-Aboriginal, have information to share.
 See Box 9 for some organizations that may prove useful.

 Some may want to but are hesitant to work with Aboriginal people because they don’t want to appear to be wrong or politically incorrect.
 In some situations, it can be as easy as simply visiting and inviting their participation.
 Keep an open mind and do expect to learn about other ways of knowing.
 Aboriginal peoples have learned a great deal about the non-Aboriginal world view.
 The learning experience needs to go both ways with mutual respect and honesty.
 One can build bridges and open dialogue by sharing cultural events.
 Youth groups in both communities will have creative ways to engage in cross-cultural activities, and it is useful to include them whenever possible.

 Elders play a significant role in Aboriginal community life.
 It is important that they be involved.
 Meeting elders in their communities rather than have them come to offices will show your interest in learning and sharing.
 For elders to feel involved, they must feel that their views are received with respect and are being taken seriously.

-It is important to respect First Nation governance structures and cultural norms.
-For example, starting a dialogue with a letter from a Mayor to the Chief of a First Nations community or the President of a Métis local shows respect.
+It is important to respect Aboriginal governance structures and cultural norms.
+For example, starting a dialogue with a letter from a Mayor to the Chief of a First Nations community or the President of a Métis council shows respect.
 In certain regions, there may be more than one First Nations Chief and each chief should be included.

 It may be useful to start with a particular need and make a specific effort to address that need from the perspective of the Aboriginal community.
 Work with the community to meet that need.
 Starting with something small and tangible will help to establish the necessary relationships and understanding to productively work together to address racism and discrimination on a longer-term basis.